Tenkile: Diet

-Unlike other tree kangaroos, they are mainly herbivores; their known diet comprises tree leaves, ferns, and soft vines.
+Unlike other tree-kangaroos, which are partially frugivorous, they are mainly herbivores; their known diet comprises epiphytic ferns, green leafy material and vines including Scaevola and Tetracera.
+However, focussed studies have not been conducted on the species' diet.
+Currently, research is being compiled from the knowledge of the local people and a collection of the animal's specific diet is being prepared.
 Tenkiles have been known to look for their food either in the treetops or on the ground.

 Reproduction

 The exact nature of reproduction is still being studied, however it is currently believed that they reproduce year round.
 This would imply that there is no breeding season and females are free to mate as they please.
 Reproduction is thought to occur slowly with a single new offspring thought to be born once a year.
 A young tree kangaroo is referred to as a joey, as is the case with all kangaroos.
 The gestation period for this extract species is currently unknown, but other tree kangaroos have a period of approximately 30 days; therefore, a similar period is expected for the tenkile.
 Parental care is carried out by the females though the exact involvement of the males is unknown.
 Groups of a male, female, and young have been observed but so have groups of only female and young.
 Newborns are carried in the mother pouch until they are old enough to leave, which can last up to a year.
 After being born the young will spend two years with its mother before becoming independent.

 The species' slow reproduction rate may increase its extinction risk.
 It was thought that the tenkile population could have been as low as 100 individuals in 2001.
 The low number of individuals meant a lower number of individuals to choose from when mating.
 The slow reproduction rate would also mean that it simply takes longer to replace lost individuals or increase the population.